Arched harp: Southeast Asia, Burma

 Arched harps spread to Southeast Asia to create the saung in Burma, the pin in Cambodia, the t'na of the Karen and Mon peoples, the harp seen in ancient artwork from Champa in Vietnam, and the harps displayed in Malaysia in the reliefs of Borobudur.

 The saung entered Burma between pre-500 A.D. to after 800 A.D.
 The dates represent modern debates among researchers.
 800 A.D. and after is based on medieval Burmese artwork from 1000 to 1200 A.D. and the relationship between Burma and Bengal in that same period.
 Before 500 A.D. represents the idea that the harp was found in earlier Pyu artwork which resembled the Amaravati harp (200-400 A.D.) and on the relationship between India and the Pyus in the 1st-5th centuries A.D.

 The earliest archaeological evidence of the harp is at the Bawbawgyi Pagoda of the Sri Ksetra kingdom of the Pyu people, near present-day Pyay (Prome).
 At that site, there a relief sculpture from the mid-600s that depicts an arched harp with about five strings, in a scene with musicians and a dancer.
 The artwork dates to the era of expansion of Buddhism into Burma.
 Other evidence for an early date for the arrival of the harp in Burma comes from Chinese chronicles from the 801-802 A.D. documents from China.
 In that period, the Pyu Kingdom sent an embassy to China, with an orchestra of Burmese musical instruments, including two types of arched harp – a 14-string, long-necked harp topped with a phoenix head projecting forward, and a harp that curved inward.
 Both types were found in Amaravati artwork form 200-400 A.D.

-That inward curved style is also found in the Buddhist North -Indian sculpture from Gandhara.

 The Saung gauk is still present in Burma as a living tradition.
+The instrument was played in the royal court until the end of the kingdom.
+There followed a period of decline before World War II.
+Then in 1947, Hmat Kyi, who descended from royal woodcarvers, created 7 harps for the State Schools of Fine Arts.
+While rare today, there are still craftsmen in the country making the instruments.
+At the university level, musicologists are working to expand harp education in the country.

 Southeast Asia, Cambodia

-In Cambodia a harp called the pin also has Indian origins.
-The pin stopped being used about the 13th or 14th century A.D. but has been revived in the beginning of the 21st century.

-A third arched harp belongs to the Karen and Mon peoples, the T'na arched harp of 5-7 strings.
+In Cambodia a harp called the pin (ពិណ, pĭn [pɨn]) was one of the most historically important instruments in Cambodian music.
+Originating in India, the instrument can be seen in ancient artwork.
+Its historical importance is emphasized by the very name for Cambodian classical music, pinpeat (Khmer: ពិណពាទ្យ).
+Cambodians stopped using the pin sometime between the 13th and 15th centuries A.D.
+The instrument is now being restored in modern times.